MRP ₹185

 Face Bright is not recommended for children under 12 years of age, as its safety and effectiveness have not been established.

-Face Bright is used to treat melasma (dark brown patch on skin).
+Face Bright is used to treat melasma (dark brown patches on skin).

 Face Bright contains Hydroquinone, Mometasone and Tretinoin.
 Hydroquinone is a skin-lightening agent that works by decreasing the amount of melanin (a skin pigment) that is responsible for the darkening of the skin.
 Mometasone is a corticosteroid that acts inside skin cells and inhibits the release of certain chemical messengers in the body that cause redness, itching and swelling.
-Tretinoin belongs to the class of retinoids (man-made vitamin A) that works by increasing the renewal of skin cells, which helps in the natural exfoliation of the skin's outer layers.
+Tretinoin belongs to the class of retinoids (synthetic vitamin A) and works by increasing the renewal of skin cells, which helps with the natural exfoliation of the skin's outer layers.

 Yes, Face Bright may increase the skin sensitivity to sunlight in the treated areas.
 Therefore, avoid or limit exposure to sunlight and sunlamps.
-You are advised to use sunscreen and wear protective clothing while going out to prevent sunburn.
+You are advised to use sunscreen and wear protective clothing when outdoors to prevent sunburn.

 Yes, Face Bright may cause skin irritation, burning sensation or itching at the site of application in rare cases.
-However, if the irritation persists or worsens, stop using Face Bright and consult a doctor.
+However, if the irritation persists or worsens, discontinue use of Face Bright and consult a physician.

-You are advised to use moisturizer in the morning every day to restore the fat barrier of the skin that protects the skin from damage.
+You are advised to use a moisturiser in the morning every day to restore the skin's barrier function, which protects it from damage.
 Face Bright may make the skin more sensitive to extreme weather conditions such as cold and wind.
-Therefore, wear protective clothing and use moisturizer as required.
-However, please consult a doctor before using moisturizing lotions or any other products with Face Bright .
+Therefore, wear protective clothing and use moisturiser as required.
+However, please consult a doctor before using moisturising lotions or any other products with Face Bright .

 No, Face Bright is not used to treat diaper rash.
 Using Face Bright under the child’s nappy enables it to pass through the skin easily and cause adverse effects.
 However, please consult a doctor before using Face Bright in children.

-It is not recommended to use Face Bright with benzoyl peroxide, hydrogen peroxide, or any other peroxide products as it may cause skin staining, which can usually be removed with soap and water.
+It is not recommended to use Face Bright with benzoyl peroxide, hydrogen peroxide, or other peroxide products, as it may cause skin staining, which is usually removable with soap and water.
 However, please consult a doctor before using other medicines with Face Bright .

 Use Face Bright for as long as your doctor has prescribed it.
 However, avoid using Face Bright for more than 6 to 8 weeks without a doctor’s advice.